ABRCMS 2020 Response to COVID-19

 - Must have completed at least 30 credit hours

 - Postbaccalaureate student

-2. Have conducted research, used experimental methods and developed results in one of the 12 ABRCMS scientific disciplines
+- Have conducted research, used experimental methods and developed results in one of the 12 ABRCMS scientific disciplines

 - Only undergraduate students, including community college students, are eligible to submit an abstract for oral presentations.
-Postbaccalaureates and previous poster/oral presentation awardees are only eligible to submit abstracts for poster presentations
+Undergraduate and community college students also have the opportunity to submit poster abstracts

 2. Review the abstract components and guidelines.

 - At least two authors in the author block

 - Hypothesis or statement about the problem under investigation

 - Essential results provided in summary form (even if preliminary)